zdenekvicar/training/AWS-CCP/cloud-concepts.md

     -   Auto scale resources based on need -> reduce costs when we dont need big resource buffer.
     -   Auto-shutdown resources when not needed.
 -   **Reduce compliance scope (for example, reporting)**
     -   Leveraging AWS resources will ensure compliance with several certifications.
-Since AWS manages the infrastructure begind, they are responsible for some compliance parts, thus offloading some from customer.
+Since AWS manages the infrastructure behind, they are responsible for some compliance parts, thus offloading some from customer.
 -   **Managed services (for example, RDS, ECS, EKS, DynamoDB)**
     -   Having managed resources can save engineering costs in company -> why having a K8s admin team if you can buy the service directly -> EKS